20 Years of Online Poker: Poker’s Sonic Boom (2003-2004)

 Even though I’d been an active online player for years, even at this later stage of poker evolution, I was still skeptical.

-At one point during our conversation which was increasingly contentious and turned into more of an argument, Barry Martin flat out insisted that if we (the Horseshoe) gave Gutshot our blessing — which meant Gutshot could use our name in promoting satellites for the upcoming World Series of Poker — they would guarantee to ship us 100 players into the next year’s tournament.
+At one point during our conversation which was increasingly contentious and turned into more of an argument, Barry Martin flat out insisted that if we (the Horseshoe) gave Gutshot our blessing — which meant Gutshot could use our name in promoting satellites for the upcoming World Series of Poker — they would guarantee to ship us 100 entries into the next year’s tournament.

 I told Barry he was insane.
 Straight to his face.
 I think I even laughed.

 Barry couldn’t have handled my insult with more class.
 Derek, too.
-The took turns calmly explaining the Horseshoe was sitting on an absolute gold mine, which was its proud tradition and the powerful WSOP brand.
+They took turns calmly explaining the Horseshoe was sitting on an absolute gold mine, which was its proud tradition and the powerful WSOP brand.
 They conveyed that by granting (essentially licensing) online poker rooms to run satellites and other tournaments connected to the WSOP, we’d all come out way ahead.

 Still, Barry’s boastful calculations seemed optimistic, if not absurd to me.
 The previous year, the WSOP Main Event Championship drew 631 entrants.
 Barry’s claim that Gutshot could ship in another 100 players into the pool amounted to what would have added another 1/6th of the field.